Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Introduction

 Table \ref{table1} illustrates the comparisons of the characteristics between our VSNet and state-of-the-art methods.
-VSNet employs the cascaded framework with the CNN structure only and adopts the vertex estimation and LP rectification, which outperforms state-of-the-art ALPR methods in both speed and performance.
+Compared with unified frameworks \cite{li2018toward,xu2018towards}, and RNN-based methods \cite{wang2019light,zhang2020robust,zou2020robust}, the proposed VSNet employs the cascaded framework with the CNN structure only and adopts the vertex estimation and LP rectification, obtaining the best inference speed and accuracy.
 Experiments show that VertexNet improves the detection precision to 99.1\% on the CCPD \cite{xu2018towards} dataset, surpassing the state-of-the-art method \cite{wang2019light} by 60\% relative improvement on error rate.
 SCR-Net increases the recognition accuracy to 99.5\% and 99.7\% on the CCPD and AOLP \cite{hsu2012application} datasets, respectively, achieving more than 50\% relative improvement on error rate compared with the recent work \cite{zhang2020robust}.
-Moreover, we validate that the estimation of vertices helps CNN-based character recognizer and avoids adopting additional character segmentation networks or RNNs.
-Therefore, our method has the fastest inference speed among those ALPR methods, i.e., the fast version of our approach can run at 149 FPS on a single NVIDIA GTX1080Ti GPU.
+The cross-dataset tests on PKUData \cite{yuan2016robust} and CLPD \cite{zhang2020robust} illustrate that our method has an outstanding generalization capability, showing more than 90\% accuracy even without training on these datasets.
+Moreover, we validate that the vertex estimates help CNN-based character recognizer such that it avoids adopting additional character segmentation networks or RNNs.
+Therefore, our method has the fastest inference speed among the existing ALPR methods, i.e., the fast version of our approach can run at 149 FPS on a single NVIDIA GTX1080Ti GPU.

 The rest of this paper is organized as follows.
 We first introduce the related works in Section \ref{Related}.
-Then, the proposed VSNet is presented in detail in Section \ref{Method}.
+Then, the proposed method is presented in detail in Section \ref{Method}.
 Experimental results and ablation studies are discussed in Section \ref{Experiment}.
 Finally, we conclude this paper in Section \ref{Conclusion}.